HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 How to Help a Child Who is Sneaking Food

 But when it comes to emotional issues and eating behaviors, it’s best not to make a child feel like he’s doing something wrong.
+In my experience, a strong reaction to how and what a child eats can negatively affect their healthy relationship with food for years to come.

 I have a few ideas to help navigate the situation if your child is a food sneaker.

-Regular Meals and Snacks
+Serve Regular Meals and Snacks

 First, rule out physiologic reasons for hunger.
 Are meals and snacks happening every three to four hours?
 Are they nutritious and filling?
 If not, rectify this.
-Your child may be more hungry because they’re not getting their basic needs met – enough food and filling types of food throughout the day.
+Your child may be more hungry because they’re not getting their basic needs met – enough food, and filling types of food, throughout the day.

-Positive Food Parenting
+Use Positive Food Parenting

 Next, check in with yourself and make sure you’re not being too restrictive or controlling with sweet foods or treat food.
 When you become restrictive (and this can happen when we see our kids being overly interested in food, or overeating), a vicious cycle happens.